ValentinRaml/vali/docs/info.md

 ## How it works

-Explain how your project works
+Explain how your project works!

 ## How to test